A Guide to Psychology and its Practice

 and Answers

-I have been in therapy for about four months now.
-Today my therapist asked me if I felt like therapy was working or if I wanted to move on to another type of therapy.
-Immediately I felt as though she must not think we are getting anywhere.
-I have felt pretty good about our meetings and feel as though I am slowly making progress.
+I have been in psychotherapy for about four months now.
+Today my therapist asked me if I believed therapy was working or if I wanted to move on to another type of therapy.
+Immediately I thought that she must not think we are getting anywhere.
+I have felt pretty good about our meetings and believe I am slowly making progress.
 Do you think that my therapist is hinting at the fact that she wishes to terminate therapy, or is it a standard procedure for therapists to check in like she did?

 Now, you give a good clue as to what at least one of your conflicts may be.
 You wonder if your psychotherapist is hinting about terminating treatment.
-Well, you need to overcome your tendency to feel discouraged by “hints” and you need to learn how to ask direct questions when you feel uncertain about another person’s motives.
+Well, an important psychological task is to overcome your tendency to feel discouraged by “hints” and to learn how to ask direct questions when you feel uncertain about another person’s motives.

 So, whenever you get into a place where you say, “I felt as though she must not think . . . ,” your task is to recognize that feeling of discomfort and then do something about it by asking her directly what she is thinking.